Skip to content

 Choose when — browsers are involved.
 Default for a reason.

-If you're running stateless use rotation: 'always' explicitly.
-The intent matches the actual behavior, the rotation timeline becomes predictable, and reuse-after-consume fires the proper REFRESH_REUSE_DETECTED theft response.
+If you're running stateless use rotation: 'always' explicitly — the single-use intent matches the actual behavior and the rotation timeline becomes predictable.

 ts